CCPBioSim/CCP5_Simulation_of_BioMolecules/README.md

 # Advanced topics for biomolecular simulation - 2025 CCP5 Summer School

 This repository contains all the materials for the *Simulation of Biomolecules* Advanced course, part of the [CCP5 Summer School](https://summer2025.ccp5.ac.uk/) taking place on 29-31 July 2025 at Newcastle University.
+The materials are taken from the CCPBioSim course [BioSim-analysis-workshop](https://github.com/CCPBioSim/BioSim-analysis-workshop].

 ## Instructors